ltrudu/AI_MultiBarcodes_Capture/wiki/01-Quick-Start-Guide.md

 **❌ Android app shows "Upload Failed"**
 - Verify IP address is correct and reachable
-- Ensure port 8080 is accessible from the device
+- Ensure port 3500 is accessible from the device
 - Check Docker logs: `docker-compose logs web`

 **❌ Can't connect to database**
 - Restart Docker services: `docker-compose down && docker-compose up -d`
-- Check if port 3306 is already in use
+- Check if port 3502 is already in use (if MySQL is exposed)
 - Verify MySQL container is healthy: `docker-compose logs db`

 **❌ Android app won't build**